crcdng/dont-touch-men/README.md

 3. **Don’t touch MEN: Mouth Eyes Nose**.
 4. Wash hands with soap.
 5. Wash surfaces with soap water.
-6. Wear face masks.
+6. Wear face masks if you have them and if supply is guaranteed for health and frontline workers.
 Yes, they help.
 7. Protect elderly people and those wo are at risk.
 8. Don't hoard.
 9. Be excellent to each other.